abraunegg/onedrive/docs/application-config-options.md

 _**CLI Option Use:**_ `--monitor-fullscan-frequency '24'`

 > [!NOTE]
-> By default without configuration, 'monitor_fullscan_frequency' is set to 12.
-In this default state, this means that a full scan is performed every 'monitor_interval' x 'monitor_fullscan_frequency' = 3600 seconds.
-This setting is only applicable when running in `--monitor` mode.
-Setting this configuration option to '0' will *disable* the full scan of your data online.
+> This option controls the online full-scan true-up cadence.
+An online full-scan true-up is when the client deliberately does not use the stored Microsoft Graph `/delta` link for that pass and instead performs a broader online reconciliation pass to ensure local and online state remain consistent.
+>
+> By default, `monitor_fullscan_frequency` is set to `12`.
+With the default `monitor_interval` value of `300` seconds, this means an online full-scan true-up is scheduled approximately every:
+> ```text
+> monitor_interval * monitor_fullscan_frequency
+> 300 * 12 = 3600 seconds
+> ```
+>
+> Setting this option to `0` disables the scheduled online full-scan true-up in normal monitor operation.

+> [!IMPORTANT]
+> This option does not disable the local database consistency and integrity check.
+>
+> The log message:
+> ```text
+> Performing a database consistency and integrity check on locally stored data
+> ```
+>
+> refers to local database/filesystem validation.
+It may appear during normal sync processing and should not be used as proof that an online full-scan true-up has occurred.
+>
+> To diagnose whether an online full-scan true-up is occurring, use debug logging and check for messages such as:

+> ```text
+> Full Scan Frequency Loop Number: ...
+> Perform a Full Scan True-Up: true|false
+> Performing a full scan of online data to ensure consistent local state
+> Using database stored deltaLink
+> Using cached deltaLink
+> ```

 ### monitor_interval
-_**Description:**_ This configuration setting determines how often the synchronisation loops run in --monitor mode, measured in seconds.
-When this time period elapses, the client will check for online changes in Microsoft OneDrive, conduct integrity checks on local data and scan the local 'sync_dir' to identify any new content that hasn't been uploaded yet.
+_**Description:**_ This configuration setting determines how often scheduled synchronisation loops run in `--monitor` mode when the client is otherwise idle, measured in seconds.
+When this interval elapses, the client will perform a monitor sync cycle.
+This may include checking for online changes in Microsoft OneDrive, conducting integrity checks on local data, and scanning the local `sync_dir` to identify new local content that has not yet been uploaded.

 _**Value Type:**_ Integer